scarimp/lora_roma/README.md

 #### OCTOBER:2018
 For the meeting on  31 of october:
-1. This link is very interesting to install open cv on raspberry PI3  [scivision](https://www.scivision.co/install-opencv-python-windows/).
+1. This link is very interesting to install open cv on raspberry PI3  [scivision](https://www.scivision.co/install-opencv-python-windows/), also [this](https://github.com/skvark/opencv-python)
 2. This tool to create an sd card [from an image](https://etcher.io/?ref=etcher_update).